gingerjx/RunStudentRun/README.md

 # RunStudentRun Project

-Academic project, which is an implementation of mobile game intended for Android.
+Academic project, which is an implementation of mobile game intended for Android, developed by PepegaStudio group.
 You can check it out [here](https://play.google.com/store/apps/details?id=com.pepegastudio.runstudentrun).

 ## Screenshots